 The HEPA filters in these air purifiers work well by removing 99.97% of all particles greater than 0.3 micrometere from the air that passes through.
 You can also cut down on circulating allergens by using a HEPA filter on your vacuum cleaner.

 When you're in the car, keep the windows shut and set your ventilation to recirculate.
-You can also get an in-car air purifier, such as the Ionmax ION330 Air Purifier, a small desktop or car air purifier that combines a HEPA filter, negative ion generator and activated carbon filter to purify the air that you breathe.
+You can also get an in-car air purifier, such as our Marvel Air Purifier range, small desktop or car air purifiers that combines a HEPA filter, and activated carbon filters to purify the air that you breathe.

 Avoid using humidifiers as they increase the humidity in your home and can lead to problems with mould and dust mites.